-- printdepth n Set the depth for printing terms to the value n (initially: 0).
+printdepth n Set the depth for printing terms to the value n (initially: 0).
 In this case subterms with a depth greater than n are abbreviated by dots when they are printed as a result of a computation or during debugging.
-A value of 0 means infinite depth so that the complete terms are printed. - vn Set the verbosity level to n.
+A value of 0 means infinite depth so that the complete terms are printed.

+[vn] Set the verbosity level to n.
 The following values are allowed for n:

-- n = 0: Do not show any messages (except for errors). - n=1: Show only messages of the front-end, like loading of modules. - n=2: Show also messages of the back end, like loading intermediate files or generating Prolog target files. - n=3: Show also messages related to loading Prolog files and libraries into the run-time systems and other intermediate messages and results. - Turn on the safe execution mode.
-In the safe execution mode, the initial goal is not allowed to be of type IO and the program should not import the module Unsafe.
+n=0: Do not show any messages (except for errors).

+n=1: Show only messages of the front-end, like loading of modules.

+n=2: Show also messages of the back end, like loading intermediate files or generating Prolog target files.

+n=3: Show also messages related to loading Prolog files and libraries into the run-time systems and other intermediate messages and results.

+to be of type IO and the program should not import the module Unsafe.
 Furthermore, the allowed commands are eval, load, quit, and reload.
 This mode is useful to use PAKCS in uncontrolled environments, like a computation service in a web page, where PAKCS could be invoked by pakcs :set safe parser opts Define additional options passed to the front end of PAKCS, i.e., the parser program pakeshome/bin/pakes-frontend.
 For instance, setting the option has the effect that each Curry module to be compiled is transformed by the preprocessor command transcurry into a new Curry program which is actually compiled.

+'''

 :set parser -F --pgmF=transcurry

+'''

 args arguments Define run-time arguments for the evaluation of the main expression.
-For instance, setting the option has the effect that the I/O operation getArgs (see library System (Section A.2.42) returns the value ["first", "second"].
+For instance, setting the option has the effect that the I/O operation getArgs (see library System (Section A.2.33) returns the value ["first", "second"].

+'''

 :set args first second

+'''